 Two technologies being studied for the "on-board" alcohol meter

 In the second, a sensor samples the air particles from the driver's breath, just like a normal alcohol meter does.
-The program aims to develop a system that is sensitive enough to be able to determine whether the breath is coming from the driver or from the passengers in the car.
+The program aims to develop a system that is sensitive enough to be able to determine whether the breath is coming from the driver or the passengers of the car.

 How's the program going?